khurananick/Flex-Frontline-Integration/README.md

 ## Architecture

+<h4 align="center">Action > Webhook > Replication</h4></h4>

+***

 <p align="center"><img src="https://flex-frontline-integration-1058-dev.twil.io/imgs/diagram.png" style="width:60%;margin:0;" /></p>

+* **Flex Is The Primary Orchestrator**: This would be the best way to track SLAs (agent response times, duration of conversations, average wait time, etc.)

+## Considerations

+* **Desynchronization**: In case the Programmable Chat service in the Flex Project or the Conversations service in the Frontline project experience downtime, the Chat Channel and the Conversation may fall out of sync.
+	* **Potential Options**: (1) Failover/retry requests.
+However, for downtimes longer than function execution times, this method will not work.
+(2) Using Segment as a Queueing service to keep track of every event and replaying failed events.
+(3) Using a third party queueing sytem for tracking and replaying failed events.

 ## Deployment Steps

-#### 1. Copy the env.sample to .env
+##### 1. Copy the env.sample to .env
 ```
 cp env.sample .env
 ```

-#### 2. Update the values to the required environment variables - be sure to get the default webhook URL from your Flex Programmable Chat service.
+##### 2. Update the values to the required environment variables - be sure to get the default webhook URL from your Flex Programmable Chat service.
 ```
 vi .env
 ```